 - One of the most attractive examples of Zagato coachwork

-- The 88th of only 99 examples built
+- The 79th of only 99 examples built exclusively for the US market

 In designing a car more alluring than the current model DB7, already considered to be one of the most attractive of its era, Zagato certainly had their work cut out for them.
 The Italian design house did not disappoint, and the resulting cars, the DB7 Zagato and DB AR1, are considered by many to be two of the most attractive Aston Martins ever produced.
 Although the DB7 Zagato coupes were only available in the European and Asian markets, the roadster was produced especially for the American market—hence the “American Roadster 1” designation.

+While within the consignor’s collection, this DB AR1 has benefitted from regular maintenance and careful enjoyment.
 A highly desirable variant of Aston Martin’s iconic DB7, and a beautiful representative of that lasting partnership between the British marque and Italian design house, this DB AR1 will surely delight its next lucky custodian.
-Offered in a unique color combination with fewer than 350 miles on its odometer, this example checks all the right boxes.